omarbelkady/Java/MustKnow/README.md

         - no duplicate vals
         - val on the left most subtree of the node is always smaller than the val on its immediate right
 - Node on the left is always less than the node on the right
+- Linux File Structure
+- Classification Tree in Biology

 7. Heap

 - Special Tree Based DS
 - Binary Tree
-- Patients Being Admitted to the Hospital
-    - Patients with life-threatning situation get taken care of first
-    - Patients that don't have threatening situation wait in line
 - Parent node makes a comparison with its child nodes and are arranged accordingly
 - Two Scenarios:
     - Key present at the root node is the greatest among all of its children and successors
     - Key present at the root node is the smallest among all of its children and successors
+- Patients Being Admitted to the Hospital
+    - Patients with life-threatning situation get taken care of first
+    - Patients that don't have threatening situation wait in line

 8. Graphs